-Christ's College Boat Club (CCBC) is based at the newly-renovated Christ's Boathouse on Victoria Avenue, on the opposite side of Jesus Green to Christ's.
+Christ's College Boat Club (CCBC) is based at the newly-renovated Christ's boathouse on Victoria Avenue.
 The Boat Club maintains five boat crews of eight rowers each - three men's crews (M1, M2, and M3) and two women's crews (W1 and W2).

 Many of the current Christ's rowers had not rowed before starting university, and the Boat Club runs a novices training program each year for those starting the sport from scratch.
-The Club has a stall at the Christ's Freshers' Fair every year, and runs taster session for freshers as well as a BBQ in Freshers' Week.
+The Club has a stall at the Christ's Freshers' Fair every year (picture below), and runs taster session for freshers as well as a barbeque in Freshers' Week.

 "I started rowing in fresher’s week, as I found the Boat Club BBQ and taster rowing sessions really fun."